05

 As the CEO of my company, I was constantly juggling meetings across various time zones, my mind racing to keep pace.
 I quickly wrapped up my agenda and headed to bed, but sleep eluded me once more.

-As I closed the door of the refrigerator, my mother approached me, concern etched on her face, her eyes searching mine.
-"What's going on between you two, Kanna?"
-Kanna is a nickname she gave me when I was a kid; it's so common in India.
+As I closed the refrigerator door, my mother approached me, concern etched on her face, her eyes searching mine.
+“What’s going on between you two, Kanna?”
+Kanna is a nickname she gave me when I was a kid; it’s so common in India.

-"Who two, Ma?"
+“Who two, Ma?”
 I feigned ignorance, my heart racing.
-I know who she was referring to, but I want to brush the topic off.
+I know who she was referring to, but I tried to brush the topic aside.

 “Then why is she acting so strangely around you?
 Ever since we arrived, she hasn’t had a day without talking to you.
 So, tell me what happened exactly.”